 How is Chlamydia contracted?

-Chlamydia is mainly passed through sexual activity: vaginal or anal sex with an infected partner, oral sex, although this is less common sharing sex toys,touching parts of the body with fingers (for example, chlamydia often occurs in the eyes)
+Chlamydia is mainly passed through sexual activity: vaginal or anal sex with an infected partner, oral sex, although this is less common sharing sex toys,touching parts of the body with fingers (for example, chlamydia often occurs in the eyes) You can NOT catch chlamydia from simple kissing, sharing baths, towels, cups, or from toilet seats.

 Chlamydia Symptoms in Women: